Jackass (franchise): Spin-offs and life after Jackass

 After the TV series ended, each member of the cast found new work in movies and/or television, each achieving their own degree of success.
-Knoxville pursued a career as an actor, appearing in such films as the 2004 remake of Walking Tall, The Dukes of Hazzard, Men in Black II, The Ringer, A Dirty Shame, Big Trouble, Coyote Ugly, The Last Stand, Teenage Mutant Ninja Turtles, and Skiptrace.
+Johnny Knoxville pursued a career as an actor, appearing in such films as the 2004 remake of Walking Tall, The Dukes of Hazzard, Men in Black II, The Ringer, A Dirty Shame, Big Trouble, Coyote Ugly, The Last Stand, Teenage Mutant Ninja Turtles, and Skiptrace.

-Margera and the CKY crew were given their own spin-off show in 2003 called Viva La Bam, which followed Margera and his family, who were often made the victim of the clique's practical jokes.
+Bam Margera and the CKY crew were given their own spin-off show in 2003 called Viva La Bam, which followed Margera and his family, who were often made the victim of the clique's practical jokes.
 Bam and the crew also hosted a radio show from 2004 until 2013 called Radio Bam on Sirius XM.
-Margera was also the primary focus of the show Bam's Unholy Union, which followed him and his then-fiancé Missy Rothstein in the run-up to their wedding, while Brandon DiCamillo and Rake Yohn were featured in Blastazoid, a short-lived show about video games.
+Margera was also the primary focus of the show Bam's Unholy Union, which followed him and his then-fiancée Missy Rothstein in the run-up to their wedding, while Brandon DiCamillo and Rake Yohn were featured in Blastazoid, a short-lived show about video games.

 When Viva La Bam finished its run, Ryan Dunn, who was part of Bam's CKY crew on Viva La Bam, was given his own show Homewrecker, in which he found revenge for helpless victims of practical jokes by renovating the prankster's room according to the original incident.
 The show only lasted one season.
-On June 20, 2011, Dunn was tragically killed in a car crash while driving intoxicated in Pennsylvania.
+On June 20, 2011, Dunn was killed in a car crash while driving intoxicated in Pennsylvania.

 Chris Pontius and Steve-O were also given their own spin-off show in 2003 entitled Wildboyz.
 Unlike Jackass and Viva La Bam, Wildboyz rejected the standard formula of practical jokes and instead featured the two traveling the world in search of wild and exotic animals.
 Directed by Jackass director Jeff Tremaine, Wildboyz frequently featured guest appearances by fellow Jackasses Johnny Knoxville and Wee Man, as well as recurring Jackass guests Loomis Fall, Manny Puig, Tony Hawk, and Mat Hoffman.